 Communications works to raise awareness, build trust and increase participation in Metro Council decisions, services and opportunities.
 Specialists in community engagement, writing, marketing, event planning and media relations are embedded in Metro's external service departments.
-A central team of communication strategists and inclusive design and content specialists coordinate and support communications practices across the organization - ensuring all communications; developing tools and standards for accessibility, language access, and inclusive design and content; managing Metro's websites and other channels; and using research to improve and evaluate communications efforts.
+A central team of communication strategists and inclusive design and content specialists coordinate and support communications practices across the organization - ensuring all communications activities are aligned with Metro Council priorities and equity goals; leading media strategy and crisis communications; developing tools and standards for accessibility, language access, and inclusive design and content; managing Metro's websites and other channels; and using research to improve and evaluate communications efforts.